mark-watson/liblinear_ruby_classifier/README.md

 ## Model accuracy

-The file test1.csv is tiny: it just includes 16 examples for 2 classifications (or categries).
+The file test1.csv is tiny: it just includes 16 examples for 2 classifications (or categories).
 For practical applications the more training data the better.
-The results with the small test1.csv file will not be good, but when I use this model with many training examples the accuracy is usually > 90%, depending on your data and how many classes you are training.
+The results with the small test1.csv file will not be excellent, but when I use this model with many training examples the accuracy is usually > 90%, depending on your data and how many classes you are training.

 About 30% of the input data is set aside for testing the trained model.